Projects per year

 I am a historian of Soviet foreign policy with a particular interest in the history of socialism and the Global Cold War in Africa.
 My first book, "Cold War Liberation: The Soviet Union and the End of the Portuguese Empire in Africa, 1961-1976” explores Soviet support for anti-colonial movements in the Portuguese colonies.
 The book recovers the role of Soviet bureaucratic and military elites in the Soviet Cold War and re-interprets the internationalisation of the Angolan Civil War in 1974-75.
 My current research interests lie in the following inter-related fields:

-Espionage and Secret Intelligence in Africa.
-I continue to investigate the history of Soviet and Eastern bloc intelligence operations in Africa.
-My focus is on human intelligence, and I have written extensively on Soviet and Czechoslovak intelligence in Ghana, the Congo and Guinea-Bissau.
+Soviet and Eastern European Security and Military in Africa.
+I have written extensively on Soviet and Czechoslovak intelligence in Ghana, the Congo and Guinea-Bissau.
 In collaboration with Dr. Daniela Richterova at Brunel, I have co-edited a special issue, "Secret Struggle for the Global South" for the International History Review.
 The special issue explores the role of espionage, military assistance, and state security in the 'Global Cold War'.
-I have contributed to the "Secret Struggle for Cold War Dominance" podcast, which is based on the articles in the special issue.
+I am currently working on the impact of Soviet military engagement in Africa, including military/security training and the arms trade.
+My chapter on Soviet military training for the edited volume "Socialist Internationalism and the Gritty Politics of the Particular", ed. by Kristin Roth-Ey, explores the ways in which African militants related to lived experiences of Soviet socialism.

 East and Central Europe/Diplomacy in Africa.
 In collaboration with Phil E. Muehlenbeck, I have drawn out the role of Soviet East and Central European allies in Africa, specifically looking at the role of Czechoslovakia.
 Our jointly edited volume "Warsaw Pact Intervention in the Third World (I.B.
 Tauris, 2018) explores the role of Soviet allies in the Third World.
 I have published on Soviet and Czechoslovak intelligence in the Journal of Cold War Studies, and International History Review.